danielalcalde/encap/README.md

 ```
 # SSH output to be ignored.
 ssh_ignore: ["X11 forwarding request failed on channel"]
-# Folders to be ignored wile rsyncing between local and remote machine
+# Folders to be ignored while rsyncing between local and remote machine
 rsync_exclude: [".git", "*log*"]
 ```
-Alternatievly the config file can also be saved in the same folder as the encap script with the name .encap .
+Alternatively, the config file can also be saved in the same folder as the encap script with the name .encap .

 ## Configuring Google Cloud
 TODO